Festivals at The Beach

 Take your Myrtle Beach vacation to a whole new level by planning to attend one of the area's popular, family-friendly festivals during your next visit.
 With a wide variety of celebrations and special events happening throughout the year, chances are good you'll be able to experience one of the festivals that the make Myrtle Beach so much fun.
 Here are some of the area's favorites:

 Each May, the World Famous Blue Crab Festival lures over 50,000 visitors each year to the small fishing village of Little River, located North of Myrtle Beach.
 Thousands of festival attendees head to the waterfront to enjoy the live music, kids' activities, arts and crafts, and a healthy serving of the area's famous dish - blue crab!
-The Annual World Famous Blue Crab Festival will be held May 20-21, 2023.
+The Annual World Famous Blue Crab Festival will be held May 2024.
+The dates have not been announced.

 Kicking off the weekend before Independence Day, this popular festival features many live entertainment acts, an artisan market, a raft race, activities and games for all ages and food.
 This weekend of fun is located in downtown Conway along the banks of the majestic Waccamaw River.
 Come for the aesthetically-pleasing location, and stay for the events.
-The Conway Riverfest will be held June 24th, 2023.
+The Conway Riverfest will be held in June 2024.
+The dates have not been announced.

 This charming community in northern Horry County puts its best foot forward each fall with the Aynor Harvest Hoe-down.
 The day-long festival in late September showcases over 140 craft booths, entertainment, food, and games.
 The day gets started with a parade and comes to a fantastic finish with a street dance.
 It's an autumn event the whole family can enjoy.
 The Aynor Harvest Hoe-down will be held September 16th, 2023.